gs1x2/tg-rat-fork/README.md

 * The rat automatically copies itself to another folder and adds itself to the PC startup
 * The rat is fully controllable by the telegram bot
 * Updated to the latest library versions
+* Export browser history (Chrome/Edge) as raw file or archive
+* Keylogger:
+  * Logs all keystrokes (with layout awareness, readable text)
+  * Log file is persistent and survives reboots
+  * Log file size limit (configurable, default 30MB)
+  * Download or clear log file from bot menu
+  * Enable/disable keylogger from bot menu
+  * Log format: system keys and text on separate lines, timestamps for inactivity, layout changes marked
+  * Automatic notification in bot if new activity appears after a long pause (interval configurable)

 ## How to setup